topi-chan/topi-chan/README.md

 - 💞️ I’m looking to collaborate on some cool and useful (!) projects, preferably on libraries mentiones above, but it's not a necessity.
 Hint: I try to be environmentally conscious, especially when it comes to wild animals.
 I have commercial job secured.
 - 💪🏼 In my job I develop a pretty advanced in-house financial namagement system, as a part of international R&D team.
 - 📫 How to reach me - by maciej.topolewski@gmail.com or LinkedIn: https://www.linkedin.com/in/maciej-topolewski-643116a1/.
 - 😼 You'll see commits here mostly on weekends, as my Company uses competitive repository provider.
-If you'll like to talk about coding or anything else really 😄, don't hesitate to contant me on an e-mail adress aforementioned!
-I don't bite. 😬
+If you'll like to talk about coding or anything else really 😄, don't hesitate to contact me on e-mail adress aforementioned!
+I don't bite, really. 😬

 <!---
 topi-chan/topi-chan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.